Wp4b Photo White Wp4b Photo White

 Our work is framed across five pillars:

-1. Fundamental understanding of climate change impacts
+1. Fundamental understanding of ecosystem functioning and impacts of climate change thereon

 2. Understanding interactions of climate change with other environmental drivers